© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Lock and Dry Dock at Pantyffynnon is a scheduled monument protected by Cadw under reference GM397.
 View the official record →

-The Remains of Lock and Dry Dock at Pantyffynnon is a post-medieval and modern transport structure located in Wales, designated as a scheduled ancient monument under Cadw reference GM397.
+Remains of Lock and Dry Dock at Pantyffynnon is a post-medieval transport structure located in Wales, designated as a Scheduled Ancient Monument under the reference GM397.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM397.

 Remains of Lock and Dry Dock at Pantyffynnon dates from the post medieval/modern period, and is classified as a lock.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Lock and Dry Dock at Pantyffynnon is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM397.